malaonline/Server/README.md

 ### To Synchronize with Upstream

-1. `git remote add upstream git@bitbucket.org:malalaoshi/mala.git`
-2. `git pull upstream dev`
+Your forked repo auto synchronizes with upstream, so you just need `git pull origin dev`.

 ### Dev server

 <https://dev.malalaoshi.com/admin>